Mouthless-Stoat/sigil101/src/ch01/ch01-03-other-tools.md

 > fzf
 ```

-This will open up `fzf` and now you can type in what you want and hit enter to open that file.
+This will open up `fzf` and now you can type in what you want and hit `Enter` to open that file.